eberjoe/eberjoe/README.md

 ### Hi peeps 👋

-I'm Eber, currently focusing on Java ☕ and Spring Boot :leaves:
+I'm Eber, several years of experience with Java ☕ and Spring Boot :leaves:

 I'm very much into front-end development as well, especially with React.JS ⚛️